hibeekaey/open-source-project-generator/docs/CI_TESTING.md

 # CI/CD Testing Guide

-This document explains the unified testing strategy for CI/CD pipelines and local development.
+This document explains the comprehensive testing strategy for CI/CD pipelines and local development.

 ## Quick Start

-For both CI/CD pipelines and local development, use the unified test command:
+For both CI/CD pipelines and local development, use the comprehensive test command:

 ```bash
 # Using Make